colin-gourlay/sundown-sessions/src/content/shows/14/index.md

 - TO BE DETERMINED

-- Tears For Fears
+- Hugh Cornwell

+- The Exploding Boy

+- The Move

 - Donovan

-- Roxy Music

-- Bad Manners

 - and much, much more...
 '